What happens if your character fails?

 Be balanced to the task

-You’re MC need to work for their reward.
+Your MC needs to work for their reward.
 I read a book once where the love interest had been kidnapped.
 The rescue (no lie) took three pages.
 Something that should have been a major plot point became nothing more than a minor inconvenience.
 On the opposite end, if your character has a minor problem, dragging out the solution will only annoy your readers.
 (Like a YA heroine that never seems to learn her lesson?)

 Without stakes, the reader isn’t invested

 Stakes are a critical part of your story.
 Take the time to make sure they have immediate consequence, are personal to your main character, and are in balance with the effort to solve them.
-Stakes are more than just consequence, they are the reason your reader will need to know if your characters succeed.
+Stakes are more than just consequences, they are the reason your reader will need to know if your characters succeed.